I first started reading female personal finance blogs many years ago out of absolute necessity.

 The blogs I found most helpful were the ones specifically geared toward women.
 Women have entirely unique financial needs, and I love reading sites that cater to them.

 Over the past few years, I’ve found so many amazing personal finance blogs.
-I was even inspired to rebrand my site to start talking about personal finance.
+I was even inspired to rebrand my own website into a personal finance blog.

 The Financial Diet